-The ACLI has advanced a policy proposal that would retain the spirit of the DOL safe harbor while easing the fiduciary burden on plan sponsors and increase participant access to annuities purchased within employer-sponsored plans.
-First, the ACLI proposal would remove language calling for employers to engage an independent consultant if necessary.
-Second, it would amend language calling for periodic review of insurers and explicitly call for an annual review.
-Third, and perhaps most significant, the proposal would provide an easily verifiable criterion that would automatically satisfy the employer's responsibility to determine insurer financial capability.
-Specifically, the ACLI proposal would deem any insurance company licensed in at least 26 states to be financially secure.
+The ACLI has advanced a policy proposal that would retain the spirit of the DOL safe harbor while easing the fiduciary burden on plan sponsors.
+The essence of the ACLI proposal is to allow employers to rely on the evaluations of state regulators in determining whether an insurance company is financially secure.
+The key proposed requirement is that the company be licensed to offer guaranteed income products in at least 26 states.
+The insurer also would be required to provide written representation that it has a clean certificate of authority from the insurance commissioner in its home state; that it has filed appropriate audited financial statements in its home state: that it maintains legally required reserves; and that it is not operating under an order of supervision, rehabilitation or liquidation.
+Further, the insurer would be required to undergo a financial examination in its home state at least once every five years (Barry 2013).
 This proposal appears to have little downside risk.
 Critics of state regulatory agencies might argue that the regulatory scheme is imperfect and in some cases may fail to adequately assess the riskiness of insurance companies.
-While there are limitations to any regulatory scheme, state insurance commissioners with substantial expertise in this area-are surely far better prepared than individual plan sponsors to assess these risks.
+While there are limitations to any regulatory scheme, state commissioners-with insurance substantial expertise in this area-are surely far better prepared than individual plan sponsors to assess these risks.

-If the specific criterion proposed by the ACLI for employers to use in determining whether an insurance company has adequate financial capability is not appealing, there are other options.
+If the specific criteria proposed by the ACLI for employers to use in determining whether an insurance company has adequate financial capability is not appealing, there are other options.
 One might be to use a company's attainment of a specified threshold on the Insurance Financial Strength Rating employed by ratings agencies.
 This rating, which is based in part on assessments of risk-based capital, is uniquely designed to measure the ability of insurance companies to meet their financial obligations.